Depression- Everything You Need to Know

-MAOIs can be prescribed for any type of depression, especially for those cases when certain symptoms like anxiety, overeating, and excessive need of sleeping are present with the depression.
+MAOIs can be prescribed for any type of depression, especially for those cases where certain symptoms like anxiety, overeating, and excessive need of sleeping are present.
 Three types of Monoamine oxidase inhibitors are prescribed for depression: (1) Phenelzine, sold as Nardil, (2) Isocarboxazid and Tranylcypromine sold as Parnate, and (3) Moclobemide.

 Tricyclic Antidepressants (TCAs)

-Lately, TCAs have come under serious criticism by health professionals due to the many side effects of these drugs.
-A serious adverse effect of TCAs has been the increased suicidal tendency in their users.
+Lately, TCAs have come under serious criticism by health professionals due to the many side effects.
+A serious adverse effect of TCAs has been the increased suicidal tendency in users.
 Hence, these are not the first choice of psychiatrists today to prescribe for patients of depression.